 How Artec 3D is actively supporting Ukraine

 From the very beginning of the war in Ukraine, Artec 3D has focused its global operations on helping to support the people of Ukraine, to meet their immediate and most urgent needs.
+As part of the Ukraine is calling campaign, an international fundraising campaign for supplying emergency vehicles, Artec 3D had by the end of October collected enough funds for a firetruck and an ambulance.

 Continuous humanitarian aid to Ukraine